NASARace/race/doc/manual/design/tabdata.rst

 TabData - A Reference Implementation for Robust Hierarchical Data Reporting
 ===========================================================================

-Modeled as a tree of nodes, each node containing a *device server* for interactive data access within a local network and a *node server* for child nodes.
+Modeled as a tree of nodes, each node containing a *user server* for interactive data access within a local network and a *node server* for child node sync.
 Both server actors use websockets transmitting JSON to

   - support data push